Looking for weird things to do in Indianapolis, Indiana? Here’s everything you need to know if you’re attracted to the strange and unusual!

 The Tomlinson Hall was Indianapolis’ exposition hall until it burned down in 1958.
 The catacombs are all that remain from the original hall.

-The catacombs served a variety of purposes but was commonly used as a homeless shelter in the early 1900s.
+The catacombs served a variety of purposes but were commonly used as homeless shelters in the early 1900s.
 It is supposedly haunted.

 Museum of Miniatures